adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v3/page/README.md

 icon-70x70.png|Internet Explorer, Edge and Windows Phone|70px x 70px

 ## Client Libraries
-The component provides a `core.wcm.components.page.v2.sharing` client library category that contains the JavaScript required to enable social sharing.
+The component reuses the `core.wcm.components.page.v2.sharing` client library category that contains the JavaScript required to enable social sharing.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.wcm.components.page.v2.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It also reuses the `core.wcm.components.page.v2.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

 ## Information